Disclaimer: this post contains affiliate links. Last update: Jan 2021

-Limassol is the second biggest city in Cyprus, with population around 200k (and much more in summer months when tourists return).
+Limassol is the second biggest city in Cyprus, with a population of around 200k (and much more in summer months when tourists return).

-Unlike the capital city of Nicosia, Limassol is much more cooler in summer months and offers gorgeous beaches, easy access to the mountains and plenty of opportunities for exploration just a short drive away.
+Unlike the capital city of Nicosia, Limassol is much cooler in the summer months and offers gorgeous beaches, easy access to the mountains, and plenty of opportunities for exploration just a short drive away.

 While it was not my home city (my heart belongs to Paphos), in my 6+ years on the island I ended up spending a lot of time in Limassol, meeting friends or going there just for short weekend breaks.